Royal Alcázar of Madrid: Characteristics

 Despite the efforts to give the building a more harmonious design, the modifications, extensions and refurbishments carried out over the centuries did not achieve this goal.
-French and Italian visitors criticised the irregular facades and deemed the building's interior labyrinth-like.
-Many of the private rooms were dark and had no windows for ventilation, something much sought-after in the hot climate of Madrid.
+French and Italian visitors criticised the irregular façades and deemed the building's interior labyrinth-like.
+Many of the private rooms were dark and had no windows for ventilation, something much sought after in the hot climate of Madrid.

-The main area of asymmetry was the western facade, which, being situated on the edge of the ravine of the Manzanares Valley was the least visible from the urban area of Madrid.
+The main area of asymmetry was the western façade, which, being situated on the edge of the ravine of the Manzanares Valley was the least visible from the urban area of Madrid.
 However, at the same time, it was the first view seen by visitors coming into the city from the Segovia Bridge.

-It was this facade which underwent the fewest redesigns and as a consequence retained the most medieval character of the building.
+It was this façade which underwent the fewest redesigns and as a consequence retained the most medieval character of the building.
 It was made entirely of stone, with four turrets, although several windows bigger than those in the old fortress had been built.
 The four turrets were finished with conical slate spires, similar to those on the Alcázar of Segovia, which reduced the military feel of the building.

-The remaining facades were built from red brick and granite (from Toledo), which gave the building the characteristic colouring of Madrid's traditional architecture.
+The remaining façades were built from red brick and granite (from Toledo), which gave the building the characteristic colouring of Madrid's traditional architecture.
 These materials were abundant in the influential area of the city as clay is plentiful on the banks of the Manzanares and granite in the nearby Sierra de Guadarrama.

-The main entrance was on the southern facade, which proved especially problematic in the redesign of the building, due to being dominated by two large square spaces, built in medieval times.
-Both of these interrupted the longitudinal line of the facade which linked the Golden Tower (built under the reign of Philip II) with the Queen's Tower (built during the refurbishments under Philip III and Philip IV).
+The main entrance was on the southern façade, which proved especially problematic in the redesign of the building, due to being dominated by two large square spaces, built in medieval times.
+Both of these interrupted the longitudinal line of the façade which linked the Golden Tower (built under the reign of Philip II) with the Queen's Tower (built during the refurbishments under Philip III and Philip IV).

 With the design of Juan Gómez de Mora, the towers were hidden, giving more balance to the building as a whole.
 This can be seen in the 1704 drawing by Filippo Pallota.
 This architect also integrated the appearance of the Golden Tower and the Queen's Tower by adding a pyramid-shaped spire to the Queen's Tower, identical to that of the Golden Tower.

 The Royal Alcázar of Madrid was based on a rectangular plan.
 Its interior, divided by two large courtyards, was organised asymmetrically (see image 3).
 The King's Courtyard, situated in the western part of what was the medieval castle, was smaller than the Queen's Courtyard on the opposite side.
 This courtyard divided the rooms built during the reign of Charles I. The Royal Chapel was erected between the courtyards under the orders of King John II of the Trastámara dynasty.
 For many years, the courtyards were open to the public and markets were held there, selling a variety of goods.